nushell/rfcs/text/0006-path-to-1.0.md

 - [ ] Future-proof type syntax
 - [ ] Enable building support for external command autocomplete

+### Fixing outstanding bugs

+- [ ] Remove all dynamic scoping.
+Ensure all scoping is lexical.

 ### Philosophy

 - [ ] Are repl/script the same?
 Where do we differ?
 Related: align `;` to work the same as `\n`.